ComposableAnalytics/Docs/docs/Tutorial/DataPortals-ETL-Logs.md

 ![!Composable DataPortals - New DataPortal Creation](img/DataPortal_ETLLogs_06.png)

-In the background Composable creates your database.
+In the background, Composable creates your database.
 Once it's finished processing, click on the `Open DataPortal` button and you'll be brought to the homepage of your DataPortal, which will initially look empty, since there is no workload log data yet that has been added.

 ![!Composable DataPortals - New DataPortal Creation - Open DataPortal](img/DataPortal_ETLLogs_07.png)